gillarkod/panopuppet/README.md

 https://github.com/propyless/panopuppet/wiki/Installation-Guides

 ## Upgrading

+### Classic install
 Upgrading PanoPuppet should be no harder than doing a git pull origin/master in the /srv/repo/panopuppet directory.
 But its recommended to run the `python manage.py collectstatic` command again in case new css/javascripts have been added so that they are served to your clients.
 Also make sure to read the config.yaml.example file and see if any new variables have been implemented!

+### Setup.py install
+Make sure you have the correct python in your path (virtual env users) First uninstall the previous setup.py install of panopuppet with:

+`pip uninstall panopuppet`

+*If you have already installed the latest version of panopuppet you can remove the older version by specifying the version of panopuppet to remove, for example:*

+`pip uninstall panopuppet==1.3`

+Make sure you have checked out the latest release or master, run:

+`python setup.py install`

+Now you should be done, just run the **General upgrade commands** and you'll be good to go.

+### General upgrade commands
 Upgrading PanoPuppet has a few new steps now as user profiles and permissions has been implemented.
 Now you should always run the following commands when updating panopuppet.
 `python manage.py collectstatic`